The Republic of Turkey’s uncelebrated 100th birthday: Nothing left to celebrate?

 In the national elections, held in May, official turnout stood at 87%.
 The wiser Turkey watcher, however, knows to deduct 10 percentage points that stem from the “thievery margin”.
 If you are only now catching up on how the regime’s official election results are faked, see here.

 Realistically, at least 20% of the voting-age population do not participate in the election comedy.
-The non-voters are made up of a wide variety of citizens, ranging from the hardcore Islamists, who see democracy as an insult to the rule of Allah, to the incautious petty bourgeois.
+The non-voters are made up of a wide variety of citizens, ranging from the hardcore Islamists, who see democracy as an insult to the rule of Allah, to the incautious petty bourgeoisie.

 The governing coalition claim to have won 49% of the vote.
 When the thievery margin is deducted, we can say they have 40% of the vote and represent roughly 30% of citizens.